donkirkby/donimoes/docs/new_rules.md

     3 4 1 4 1 6 6 5

     2 4 0 3 3 1 4 3

+### Dominosa Strategy
+There are several methods to deduce where the dominoes must be placed, and it's helpful to record on the puzzle, not only where the dominoes can be, but also where they can't be.
+Here are some rules to help you make progress:

+1. Look for a cell that only has one neighbour, and join it with its neighbour.
+    Particularly check near the last pair you joined.
+2. If you have a newly joined pair of numbers, check if the same pair appears elsewhere.
+Split the other location, because you can't have two dominoes the same.
+Also check all of the other neighbours that the newly joined pair might have joined with.
+Those pairs of numbers might now be unique.
+3. If you have a newly split pair of numbers, look for the same pair elsewhere on the board to see if there is only one pair like them.
+If so, join them.
+4. If all of a space's available neighbours are the same, you know it will join one of them.
+Look for the same pair of numbers elsewhere on the board, and mark them as split.
+5. If a pair of undecided numbers appears more than once on the board, but all of the pairs share one space, then you know that space must join to the other number.
+Mark any other available neighbours as split.
+6. Look for unique pairs of numbers, and mark them as joined.
+(This is the tedious part, so I try to only require it once or twice in each puzzle.)
+7. If two unsolved areas are joined by a narrow neck, you know that both areas must have an even number of spaces in them.
+That will tell you where you can split or join the spaces in the neck.
+8. If none of the other rules apply, guess at a domino's placement by marking a pair as joined.
+If it later causes a contradiction, backtrack and mark it split.
+(This would be very frustrating when solving, so none of the problems in this collection require it.)

+The easiest puzzles in this collection only require a couple of these rules, and then the later puzzles require more and more different rules to solve.

 ## Adding Donimoes
 The idea was to avoid the slow setup phase at the start of the other puzzles.